bdsaglam/ARC-AGI/README.md

 ### Strategy Extraction
 [Strategy Extraction Analysis](ANALYZE_STRATEGY_EXTRACTION.md)

 In order to refine the results we need to introduce a concept of "strategy" (or explanation) of why the model has chosen to come to a certain answer/conclusion.
 This "strategy" works like a guide that can be applied to other test cases thereby enabling us to validate responses, either through testing it on the supplied test data or on synthetic data.
+Or even by building up a library of strategies from solved problems, generalizing them and mapping them to identifyable traits of problems to supply strategies at solution time for unknown problems.

 I tested several approaches of getting a "strategy" out of the model.
 Many had an actual performance implication by affecting the reasoning, through a distraction or deterioration of the spacial reasoning.
 In the end, the best proved to be a two stage prompt approach where the first stage outputs the solution, and a second stage outputs the strategy with as much context as possible retained from the first step (same session id, etc).